 "We have a simple software token that installs on your mobile device and it gives you a sixty second password you can use to log into the VPN.
 So even if someone gets hold of your laptop & credentials, they'd have to also steal your mobile and know its pin to get into your network."

 Times of change and uncertainty provide the ideal environment for threat actors to make their move.
-Things are up in the air, security processes are disrupted and users are so busy trying to figure out how to keep working that they look for shortcuts or ignored advice.
+At the beginning of the pandemic, security processes were disrupted and users were so busy trying to figure out how to keep working that they often looked for shortcuts or ignored advice.
 Now is the time to ensure those decisions made in haste don't cause long-term damage.

 If you're seriously considering implementing a long-term hybrid working strategy, our expert's advice is to take a step back.
-Review your policy, your processes, your licensing and adopting simple changes like MFA can make all the difference.
+Review your policy, your processes and your licensing, and adopt simple changes.
+It can make all the difference.
 Hackers look for easy targets, so even small steps can make your business a less viable target.